lemarchandarnaud/sc-origins-merger/README.md

 SCOMERGER
 =========

-`scomerger` is a seiscomp3 application which aims to merge origins belonging to the same event and from 2 differents authors (*primary* and *secondary*).
-A new origin is created with arrivals from both origins and then a relocation (LocSAT with iaspei91 profile by default) is done.
+`scomerger` is a seiscomp3 application which aims to merge several origins belonging to the same event from differents agencys and authors.
+A new origin is created with arrivals of all origins and then a relocation (LocSAT with iaspei91 profile by default) is done.

 `scomerger` works like this:

 - it listens to `EVENT` messages from `scevent`,
-- when a `EVENT` message is received :
+- when an `EVENT` message is received :

+    - if a merged origin exists without new origin, nothing is done.
-    - if the preferred origin is already a merged origin, `scomerger` send a message to `scevent` to remove this merged origin. `scevent` selects then a new preferred origin and sends a new `EVENT` message (which will be received and processed by `scomerger`).
+    - if a merged origin exists but a newer origin exists, `scomerger` send a message to `scevent` to remove this merged origin. `scevent` selects then a new preferred origin and sends a new `EVENT` message (which will be received and processed by `scomerger`).
-	- if the preferred origin is from one of the *primary* agency and has an `evaluationMode` that matches the `input.evaluation_mode`, `scomerger` merges the origin from the *primary* agency with the most recent *secondary* one.
-A new origin is created with the arrivals of both origins and relocated (`LOCSAT` by default, magnitude is not yet updated for the moment).
+	- If no merged origin is present, select all the origins that match the input agencys, authors and evaluation mode.
+Only the newest origin is kept for a given agency.
+So, `scomerger` merges these origins and a new origin is created with all arrivals and relocated (`LOCSAT` by default, magnitude is not yet updated for the moment).
     - `scomerger` send a message to `scevent` to create the new origin in the database.
 An `originreference` is created as well to associate the origin to the event. `scevent` selects also a new preferred origin.